 Thank you for participating in Budget Talks.
 This consultation is now closed.
 The 3 ideas that received the most votes have been announced in the 2017 Budget.

 Idea submissionClosed - December 11

-Propose projects by midnight on December 11 to implement a pilot, study, event or digital service to help solve one of 8 focus areas.
+Projects were proposed to implement a pilot, study, event or digital service to help one of 8 focus areas.

 Project reviewClosed - January 27

-All projects will be reviewed to ensure they meet the submission criteria, and are within the scope of the Ontario Government to deliver.
+All projects were reviewed to ensure they meet the submission criteria, and were within the scope of the Ontario government to deliver.

 Public votingClosed - February 23